alloc/drizzle-plus/readme.md

 #### Highlights

+- All features are optional and 🌴 tree-shakable.
 - Support for 🐘 **Postgres**, 🐬 **MySQL**, and 🪶 **SQLite**
 - Added `upsert()` method to `db.query` for “create or update” operations
 - Added `updateMany()` method to `db.query` for updating many rows at once